abraunegg/onedrive/docs/application-config-options.md

 ```

 ### CLI Option: --logout
-_**Description:**_ This CLI option removes this clients authentictaion status with Microsoft OneDrive.
+_**Description:**_ This CLI option removes this clients authentication status with Microsoft OneDrive.
 Any further application use will require the application to be re-authenticated with Microsoft OneDrive.

 _**Usage Example:**_ `onedrive --logout`